XJ-04561/MetaCanSNPer/CanSNPer2/notes.md

       * Should absolute pathing be the first attempt?

  * Make sure that SNP data or pre-mapped/aligned data can be given.
+ * One program takes all references or just one at a time?
+ *